Thephelpster/CI_PP3_BS/README.md

 ## User Stories
 ### First Time User
-1. As a first time user, I want to be able to play a game of Battleships.
+1. As a first time user, I want to be able to play a game of Battleships,
-2. As a first time user, I want to be able to learn the rules of Battleships.
+2. As a first time user, I want to be able to learn the rules of Battleships,
 3. As a first time user, I want to see a nice design to the game.

 ### Returning User
-4. As a returning user, I want to be able to change the size of the board for an extra challenge.
+4. As a returning user, I want to be able to change the size of the board for an extra challenge,
-5. As a returning user, I want to be able to easily be able to see what move I'm on.
+5. As a returning user, I want to be able to easily see what move I'm on.

 ### Website Owner
-6. As the game desginer I want people to have a good time playing the game.
+6. As the game designer, I want people to have a good time playing the game,
-7. As the game desginer I want people to be able to restart the game as much as they want.
+7. As the game designer, I want people to be able to replay the game as much as they want.

 # Design
 ## Design Choices
-When designing the game I wanted to give they player something a bit nicer to look at than just the code repeated over and over again.
-This is why i added the logo in and why it appeared consistantly throughout the game.
+When designing the game I wanted to give the player something a bit nicer to look at than just the code repeated over and over again.
+This is why I added the logo in and why it appears consistantly throughout the game.

 ## Flowchart
 The flowchart shows the structure of the program.